 Because pinworm infestation is seldom harmful, prevalence is high, and reinfestation is common, treatment is indicated only for symptomatic infections.
 However, most parents actively seek treatment when their children have pinworms.

-Carbolated petrolatum or other antipruritic creams or ointments applied to the perianal region may relieve itching.
+Carbolated petrolatum (ie, containing carbolic acid) or other antipruritic creams or ointments applied to the perianal region may relieve itching.